MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 Preapproval of RSC permissions is managed through Microsoft Teams PowerShell.
 You can learn more about managing Microsoft Teams with PowerShell [here](/manage-teams-with-microsoft-teams-powershell)

-Before you can create and manage pre-approvals.
-You need to connect PowerShell to your tenant using Microsoft Graph.
+Before you can create and manage pre-approvals, you need to connect PowerShell to your tenant using Microsoft Graph.
 You can use the `Connect-MgGraph` cmdlet to do this.
-You'll need to connect with the following permissions to create, manage, and delete pre-approval policies.
+You need to connect with the following permissions to create, manage, and delete pre-approval policies.

 1. `TeamworkAppSettings.ReadWrite.All`
 1. `Policy.ReadWrite.Authorization`